top of page

 Founding the Jesuits

 Francis Xavier and Peter Faber, who had been Ignatius's roommates in Paris, became his first companions in the Society of Jesus, which the three men formed in 1539.
 Pope Paul III approved the group in 1540.
-What bonded them together was that they all engaged in Ignatius's form of discernment, and he guided each of them through his Spiritual Exercises.
+What bonded them was Ignatius's unique form of discernment, and he guided each of them through his Spiritual Exercises.

 The companions chose Ignatius as the Superior General, and he sent his companions across Europe and around the world to create schools and colleges.
-At all times, Ignatius and his Companions kept their central principle in mind: Ad Majorem Dei Gloriam, For the Greater Glory of God.
+At all times, Ignatius and his Companions kept this as their charge: Ad Majorem Dei Gloriam, For the Greater Glory of God.

 Ignatius died in 1556, when he was 64 years old.
 In 1609, Pope Paul V beatified Ignatius, and Pope Gregory XV canonized Saint Ignatius of Loyola on 12 March 1622.
 His feast is celebrated on July 31, the day that he died.